 Born in Birmingham before moving to South Shields, she signed for Sunderland's youth team at the age of eight and went on to make her senior debut in 2007.
 She played a part in the side that secured the FA Women's Premier League Northern Division and reached the final of the FA Women's Cup in 2009 - a feat she still regards as a career highlight.

 She remained at the North East outfit before accepting a four-year scholarship to the University of South Florida in 2011.
 The following year, she made 13 appearances for Canada's Vancouver Whitecaps before continuing her career with her college side.

 The youngster tasted success on the international stage, having lifted the 2009 UEFA Women's Under-19 Championship alongside Bronze, Toni Duggan and Isobel Christiansen.
 She also captained Great Britain to a gold medal in the 2013 Summer Universiade in Russia and has gone on to represent England at major tournaments.

-Stokes has been an integral part of City's successes over recent years, having helped her side to six trophies ( including three Women’s FA Cups, two Continental League Cups and one Women’s Super League title).
+Stokes has been an integral part of City's successes over recent years, having helped her side to seven trophies (including three Women’s FA Cups, three Continental League Cups and one Women’s Super League title).

 She made her 150th appearance for the Club in the 2020/21 campaign and penned a new deal in March 2021, before representing Team GB at the Olympic Games in Tokyo.